 WHAT WE DO

-Impact Partnerships allow brands and retailers to support on-the-ground programs who work directly with producers to help them meet best practices.
-Since these producers may not be at the level of achieving certification on their own, and thus qualifying to sell Impact Incentives, the approved on-the-ground “Partner Programs” receive the financial incentive.
+Impact Partnership Incentives allow brands and retailers to support on-the-ground programs to help producers meet best practices.
+Since these producers may not be at the level of achieving certification on their own, and thus qualifying to sell Impact Incentives, the approved on-the-ground “Program Partners” receive the financial incentive.
 They will help the producers work towards certification.
-When a brand purchases Impact Incentives from a Partner Program, this is considered an Impact Partnership.
+When a brand purchases Impact Incentives from a Program Partner, this is considered an Impact Partnership.

 What are the Benefits of Impact Partnerships?

 In addition to the benefits that will come through Impact Incentives, Impact Partnerships offer additional opportunities:

 Addressing core issues

 The standards and benchmarks that define best practices are powerful tools, but if the burden of meeting them is put solely onto the producers, then we will never see the rate of adoption that is needed.
 Impact Partnerships allow for producers to receive on-the-ground support to meet the sustainability requirements to qualify for Impact Incentives.

 By creating a tool for brands to support producers to invest in best practices, we can accelerate the amount of sustainable materials that are available, allowing companies to meet their own targets and to contribute to meaningful change.